Kapernikov/skaffold-helm-tutorial/chapters/01-install-k3s.md

 K3s can be started and stopped with systemd, so systemctl stop k3s will stop K3s and systemctl start k3s will start it.
 However, **stopping K3s will leave all containers running**.
 To kill all containers, run `sudo k3s-killall.sh`.

+When needed, you can start k3s again by doing `sudo systemctl start k3s`.

 Once K3s has finished startup, you will find a kubeconfig in `/etc/rancher/k3s/k3s.yaml`.
 This configfile can be copied to your .kube/config.
 When you want to merge multiple kubeconfigs in one, use [this guide](https://stackoverflow.com/questions/46184125/how-to-merge-kubectl-config-file-with-kube-config).

 ```shell